 - dilation changes size by a scale factor

+If a step feels uncertain, ask one question: what stays fixed?
 In a translation, the direction and distance stay fixed.
 In a rotation, the center stays fixed.
 In a reflection, the mirror line stays fixed.
 In a dilation, the center and scale factor stay fixed.
+Knowing the fixed reference lets you rebuild the correct process even when you forget a shortcut.

+- Forgetting the condition on the rule.
 The shortcut works only for a counterclockwise rotation about the origin.
 Change the center, and you need a different process.

-This is one of the most common errors in coordinate geometry.
+- Mixing clockwise and counterclockwise.
 If the direction is not stated clearly, stop and identify it before you transform the point.

-Where Transformations Are Used
+Where Transformations Show Up

 Transformations appear in coordinate geometry, symmetry problems, graphing, computer graphics, map scaling, and basic modeling.
 They are useful whenever you need to describe how a shape moves, turns, flips, or changes size without redefining every point from scratch.